Canadian polar bears near 'bear capital' dying at fast rate

 Polar bears rely on arctic sea ice — frozen ocean water — that shrinks in the summer with warmer temperatures and forms again in the long winter.
 They use it to hunt, perching near holes in the thick ice to spot seals, their favorite food, coming up for air.
 But as the Arctic has warmed twice as fast as the rest of the world because of climate change, sea ice is cracking earlier in the year and taking longer to freeze in the fall.

-That has left polar bears — all 19 populations that live across the Arctic — with less ice on which to live, hunt and reproduce.
+That has left many polar bears that live across the Arctic with less ice on which to live, hunt and reproduce.

 Polar bears are not only critical predators in the Arctic.
 For years, before climate change began affecting people around the globe, they were also the best-known face of climate change.